Miami vs. Purdue odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 The seventh-seeded Miami (Fla.)
 Hurricanes face the second-seeded Purdue Boilermakers in the second round of the NCAA Tournament West Region on Sunday.
 Miami advanced with an 80-66 win over Missouri in Friday's first-round matchup, while Purdue defeated Queens University 104-71 that same day.
 The Hurricanes (26-8), who finished third in the Atlantic Coast Conference at 13-5, have won three of their last five.
 The Boilermakers (28-8), who tied for sixth in the Big Ten Conference at 13-7, have won five in a row, including the Big Ten Conference Tournament title.

 Tip-off from Enterprise Center in St. Louis is set for 12:10 p.m.
 ET.
 Purdue leads the all-time series 3-1, but Miami won the last meeting, a 58-54 decision in the 2020 ACC/Big Ten Challenge.
 Purdue is a 7.5-point favorite in the latest Miami vs. Purdue odds, while the over/under for total points scored is 147.5.
+The Boilermakers are at -347 on the money line (risk $347 to win $100).
 Before making any Miami vs. Purdue picks, check out the Miami vs. Purdue predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.